 - BBQ Sauce – I use Sweet Baby Ray’s (about 1/4 cup)

 - Worcestershire Sauce (about 1/4 cup)

-- Remove from oven, and open cans of crescent rolls.
-This isn’t exact either, it’s all about personal preference.
+Remove from oven, and open can of crescent rolls.

 Wrap smokies in triangles and place on baking sheet.